moosylog/galactic/README.md

 Upload your own JSON layout:

-- Keys are mapped automatically.
+- Keys are mapped to your left and right pools automatically.
-- Layout is visualized in-game.
+- The dictionary instantly adapts to your custom keymap.
-- Training adapts to your exact physical and logical setup.
+- Training maps to your exact, physical ortholinear/columnar setup.

-Compatible with MoErgo, ZMK, and similar configurators.
+Directly compatible with MoErgo configurator JSON exports.

 ---

 ## 🕹️ Quick Start

-- Open the game.
+- Open CORTEX.
-- Select your layout.
+- Select your hardware & layout.
-- Start typing.
+- Initialize the Core.
-- Survive the swarm.
+- Defend the system.

 No installs.
 No setup.
 No friction.